TheHawk24/gator/README.md

 # RSS feed aggregator

 ## TODO
-- Rename variables for readabilty
+- Rename fields on inner join so no confusion is caused